Eric Asubonteng

 Eric Asubonteng is a Ghanaian finance and mining executive.
-He is currently the senior vice president for Joint Ventures at AngloGold Ashanti and had previously served as the General Manager and Managing Director of AngloGold Ashanti's Obuasi Mine in Ghana.He succeeds former Senior Vice President and Managing Director Mark Morcombe, who leaves AGA Ghana after many years of devoted service.
+He is currently the senior vice president for Joint Ventures at AngloGold Ashanti and had previously served as the general manager and managing director of AngloGold Ashanti's Obuasi Mine in Ghana.
+He succeeds former senior vice president and managing director Mark Morcombe.

 Early life and education

 Asubonteng holds a Bachelor's degree from the University of Ghana Business School and an MBA from Manchester Business School in the United Kingdom.
 He is a chartered accountant and holds a certificate in Mining Engineering.

 Career

 Asubonteng began his career in finance and executive roles within both surface and underground mining operations, working with Gold Fields Ghana and Gold Fields Australia.
-In 2013, he joined AngloGold Ashanti, where he serves as Managing Director of the Obuasi Mine.
+In 2013, he joined AngloGold Ashanti, where he serves as managing director of the Obuasi Mine.